 What’s Hot And What’s Not in the 2019 Toyota Lineup

-What to Buy and What to Stay Away From When it Comes to Toyota in 2019
+What to Buy And What To Avoid From Toyota In 2019

 After years of being on top, the Japanese automotive conglomerate has finally been dethroned from the number one spot of the biggest carmakers in the world list for 2017.
 The Volkswagen Group, with 10.74 million vehicles sold worldwide, and the Renault-Nissan–Mitsubishi Alliance with 10.61 million units, have managed to overtake Toyota, which sold 10.47 million vehicles during the same period.
 The top three are in a healthy position to keep the status quo (with possible shuffling between them) since GM is in the fourth spot, following with “only” 9.6 million vehicles sold.
 With MY 2019 just around the corner, we’ll now analyze the 2019 Toyota lineup and disclose our opinion on what U.S. buyers probably should buy and what they might want to stay away from.